Do pesticides subvert the value of flower strips on farmland?

 The levels of neonics found in the USA field margin study are high, but high levels have also been found in field margins in the EU.
 In particular Botias et al. 2015 (and Botias et al. 2016) found higher levels of neonics in wildflowers in margins than in adjacent Oilseed rape crops, including one plant with a very high concentration indeed, the study also found that 97% of Honeybee neonic exposure was via wildflowers, with only 3% via the crops.

 The findings of higher levels of neonics in wildflowers than in the adjacent crop is not unusual and was also found by Stewart et al. 2014 and Rundlof et al. 2015.
-These studies focus on concentrations in wildflowers which may not be representative of the concentrations that occur in plants in planted crop margins, however Botias et al. 2015 did find high concentrations in Vicia and Trifolium and Stewart et al. 2014 also included these genera commonly in their analysis; so plants commonly grown in pollinator strips are definitely capable of transmitting harmful levels of neonics to pollinators.
+These studies focus on concentrations in wildflowers which may not be representative of the concentrations that occur in plants in planted crop margins.
+However, Botias et al. 2015 did find high concentrations in Vicia and Trifolium and Stewart et al. 2014 also included these genera commonly in their analysis; so plants commonly grown in pollinator strips are definitely capable of transmitting harmful levels of neonics to pollinators.
 Different types of plants take up, concentrate or accumulate neonics differently.
-We know for instance that crops show different preferential absorption of neonicotinoids and take them up to different extents Sur and Stork 2003, so some wildflowers may be more prone to concentrating neonicotinoids than some crops.
+We know, for instance, that crops show different preferential absorption of neonicotinoids and take them up to different extents Sur and Stork 2003, so some wildflowers may be more prone to concentrating neonicotinoids than some crops.

 I have had a previous discussion with Christina Botias about this possible phenomenon and she said “We didn´t find a very clear trend of a specific plant or plant types (woody vs herbaceous, perennial vs annual) to be more likely contaminated.
 We detected clothianidin at significantly higher concentrations in annual plants vs. perennials, but then imidacloprid was present at higher concentrations in perennials.
-Also imidacloprid was at higher levels in herbaceous vs wood plants.”
+Also, imidacloprid was at higher levels in herbaceous vs wood plants.”

-Of course there are lots of other studies that detected high levels of neonics in pollen and nectar in field margin plants, including Greatti et al. 2006, Krupke et al. 2012, Pettis et al. 2013 (data), David et al. 2016 and Mortl et al. 2018.
+Of course, there are lots of other studies that detected high levels of neonics in pollen and nectar in field margin plants, including Greatti et al. 2006, Krupke et al. 2012, Pettis et al. 2013 (data), David et al. 2016 and Mortl et al. 2018.

-In the absence of a tenable theory why they would be less polluted, in my view there is no reason not to suppose that plants in crop margins would have been just as polluted as other wildflowers growing in similarly highly exposed situations.
+In the absence of a tenable theory why they would be less polluted, in my view, there is no reason not to suppose that plants in crop margins would have been just as polluted as other wildflowers growing in similarly highly exposed situations.

 We know from Woodcock et al. 2016 that 40% of the wild bees they studied had disappeared from at least 10% of their UK distribution as a direct result of neonicotinoid use.
 Neonics were not simply reducing wild bee abundance; the effect was so strong that they also caused bee species to entirely disappear from large parts of their former range.
 Figure 2 in Woodcock et al. 2016 shows that the negative shift on 2a due to neonicotinoid exposure for Oilseed rape (OSR) foraging bees is considerably greater than the positive shift for OSR-feeders associated with increased area of OSR in 2b and the negative shift in 2a for non-OSR-feeding bees is additive to the negative shift in 2b.
 Therefore, there were marked negative impacts from OSR+neonics on both groups of bees.
 But, how much of the neonicotinoid exposure arose from feeding on Oilseed rape, as assumed in Woodcock et al. 2016, and how much arose from contaminated wildflowers?
 We do not have a conclusive answer to this, while Botias et al. 2015 found that 97% of the exposure was from wild flowers, other studies recorded higher proportions of pollen and nectar being gathered from the crop.
 On the other hand, many of the studies only focussed on the exposure of the bees while Oilseed rape was in flower and hence ignored exposure from adjacent wildflowers during the rest of the year.
 We will probably never know the balance of contamination exactly, but most recent research suggests that contamination from non-crop flowers was in the same ball park as crop mediated contamination (Botias et al. 2015 (10% of pollen from OSR), Tsvetkov et al. 2017, Garbuzov et al. 2015, Long and Krupke 2016).
-David et al. 2016 is particularly helpful here, they found that pollen from OSR contained 166 ng/g of pesticide, compared with from 78 and 25 ng/g for wildflowers sampled from OSR and Winter wheat margins respectively.
+David et al. 2016 is particularly helpful here, they found that pollen from OSR contained 166 ng/g of pesticide, compared with 78 and 25 ng/g for wildflowers sampled from OSR and Winter wheat margins respectively.
 However, in Honeybee collected pollen they found 17 ng/g during OSR flowering and 2.6 ng/g after.
-While there is little doubt that contamination levels during the 3 or 4 weeks of OSR flowering was higher than the contamination at other times, contamination from wildflowers occurred over six to eight times the time period, so I suspect that in in practice the annual dose from each source – crop and wildflowers – was often similar.
+While there is little doubt that contamination levels during the 3 or 4 weeks of OSR flowering were higher than the contamination at other times, contamination from wildflowers occurred over six to eight times the time period, so I suspect that in in practice the annual dose from each source – crop and wildflowers – was often similar.

-Another study gives us some additional insight; Tsvetkov et al. 2017 studied the exposure of bees in a system in Canada where there were no crops regularly visited by bees, so almost all the exposure must have come from wildflowers.
+Another study gives us some additional insight: Tsvetkov et al. 2017 studied the exposure of bees in a system in Canada where there were no crops regularly visited by bees, so almost all the exposure must have come from wildflowers.
 They found levels of contamination that caused significant harm to Honeybee health, showing again that neonics do not need a crop vector to cause harm to pollinators.

 I think it is an unavoidable conclusion that neonicotinoid contamination from crop margins has the potential to harm bees, but is there evidence that the volume of nectar and pollen produced in planted pollen and nectar strips countered this harm to pollinators?
-Despite their pollution with neonicotinoids, did flower rich crop margins continue to provide a net benefit to wild pollinator populations?
+Despite their pollution with neonicotinoids, did flower-rich crop margins continue to provide a net benefit to wild pollinator populations?

 Direct evidence showing benefits of particular flower-rich habitats to pollinator populations is rare due to the difficulties of measuring this.
 It is one thing to record if pollinators are using a pollinator margin, but it is a much harder task to examine whether this is having a population level positive effect.

 Key studies such as Wood et al. 2016 – that showed that planted crop margins provide food resources for bumblebees and Honeybees, but are a lot less helpful to solitary bees – rely on counting visits by bees and analysing their pollen loads.
-Unfortunately this is not data that helps us to prove that the margins are having a positive effect at a population level.
+Unfortunately, this is not data that helps us to prove that the margins are having a positive effect at a population level.

 One of the few studies to look at actual populations of bees at a landscape scale during the height of the neonicotinoid contamination period was the CEH study on the Hillesden Estate (Carvell et al. 2017 and Redhead et al. 2016).
 This study used advanced molecular techniques coupled with detailed surveys of floral resources to show a greater residence time of bumblebee family lineages (and therefore benefits to the population) in arable landscapes where flower-rich habitats had been sown compared with arable landscapes depauperate in floral resources.
 This study was conducted across the 1000ha Hillesden experimental farm in 2011-2012, while the farm was using neonicotinoid seed dressings on its Oilseed rape and wheat.
 The study was also coincident with the very widespread use of neonicotinoids in these crops elsewhere in the landscape.
 So we can infer that despite the use of neonicotinoids, the provision of floral resources appeared to benefit bumblebee populations.
 At Hillesden the majority of the floral habitats were perennial wildflowers (by area) but there were also patches of annual wild bird seed.
 However, what we do not know from this study is whether the benefits of floral resources would have been greater if neonicotinoids had not been used on the farm and wider landscape, nor is it possible to split apart the comparative effects of restored meadows, versus arable margins (Claire Carvell pers. com.), because the data is lumped, one habitats could be providing a benefit and the other harm and still give a net positive result – particularly as planted crop margins were a minor component of the provided floral resources (only 2% of total area).

-Recent evidence Powney et al 2019 gives us some improved confidence that even at the height of the use of neonics the creation of flower rich field margins may have continued to provide significant benefit to some pollinator species.
+Recent evidence Powney et al 2019 gives us some improved confidence that even at the height of the use of neonics, the creation of flower-rich field margins may have continued to provide significant benefit to some pollinator species.
 The data shows that, in contrast to other bees and hoverflies, eusocial species (primarily bumblebees and honey bees) maintained their distribution between 2002-2013.
-These species have a big overlap with those that we know benefit from flower rich habitats on arable margins.
+These species have a big overlap with those that we know benefit from flower-rich habitats on arable margins.
 So something appears to have been sustaining their populations while other species were hit hard by neonics, and it may well have been field margins in agri-env schemes that enabled this to happen.
-Although we should remember that only <0.2% of England is in flower rich margins and other factors could be responsible for eusocial species doing better than solitary bees.
+Although we should remember that only <0.2% of England is in flower-rich margins and other factors could be responsible for eusocial species doing better than solitary bees.

 Neonicotinoids have now been comparatively well studied, so we have more knowledge about their persistence, dispersal and action in the environment than we do about most pesticides.
 However, the three neonics that are subject to the 2018 ban are not the only chemicals we need to consider when thinking about the potential for pesticides to harm bees.
-In the USA a link has been found between Chlorothalonil and bumblebee declines McArt et al. 2017.
+In the USA, a link has been found between Chlorothalonil and bumblebee declines McArt et al. 2017.
 From a domestic perspective, although it is due to be phased out in 2020, in 2016 Chlorothalonil was the most widely-used individual active substance and in terms of weight applied, the principal formulation used in the UK Fera 2018.
-In addition there are other persistent insecticides now coming into use such as Cyantraniliprole and even new neonicotinoids such as Sulfoxaflor are awaiting approval.
-To date the 2013 EFSA bee risk assessment process is being blocked by the EU Member States, in the absence of any new measures to prevent future pesticides from causing a recurrence of the harm caused to bees and pollinators by neonics we have to assume that this will recur, and may even be worse next time.
+In addition, there are other persistent insecticides now coming into use such as Cyantraniliprole, and even new neonicotinoids such as Sulfoxaflor are awaiting approval.
+To date, the 2013 EFSA bee risk assessment process is being blocked by the EU Member States.
+In the absence of any new measures to prevent future pesticides from causing a recurrence of the harm caused to bees and pollinators by neonics we have to assume that this will recur, and may even be worse next time.

 So to summarise the evidence; neonics in the landscape harmed bee populations (and probably also populations of birds Hallmann et al. 2014, butterflies Gilburn et al. 2015 and other animals Douglas et al. 2015) and a significant proportion of this harm arrived through flowers growing adjacent to and within 150 metres of treated crops.
-In some cases harm was observed in landscapes where none of the contamination would have come through the pollen and nectar of a crop.
+In some cases, harm was observed in landscapes where none of the contamination would have come through the pollen and nectar of a crop.
 There is good evidence that before neonics the pollen and nectar boost provided by planted crop margins assisted bumblebee populations and Honeybees.
 There is evidence that these eusocial bees were less impacted by neonicotinoids than other bees, but it remains unclear if the harm caused by the accumulating levels of neonicotinoids entering these and many other pollinator species through the crop margins negated the benefit that was previously provided.
 It is not clear if the most polluted crop margins were causing net harm, although it seems likely, or if there were sufficient less polluted crop margins that counteracted this and ensure that such agri-environment schemes therefore continued to provide a net benefit to pollinator populations, although this seems likely for eusocial bees.
-Of course bees are not the only beneficial or conservation significant species of invertebrate that may benefit from well managed field margins, but we have practically no information about the impacts of neonicotinoids in field margins on hoverflies, ground beetles, lacewings, ladybirds, butterflies or moths.
+Of course, bees are not the only beneficial or conservation significant species of invertebrate that may benefit from well-managed field margins, but we have practically no information about the impacts of neonicotinoids in field margins on hoverflies, ground beetles, lacewings, ladybirds, butterflies or moths.

-It is tempting to breathe a sigh of relief and think that thankfully now the three most persistent neonicotinoids have been banned crop margins will again provide a clear benefit.
-But what of Chlorothalonil, Cyantraniliprole, Sulfoxaflor and pesticides still in the pipeline – could they cause similar or worse harm? – no-one has done the science so we do not know.
+It is tempting to breathe a sigh of relief and think that, thankfully, now the three most persistent neonicotinoids have been banned, crop margins will again provide a clear benefit.
+But what of Chlorothalonil, Cyantraniliprole, Sulfoxaflor and pesticides still in the pipeline – could they cause similar or worse harm? – no-one has done the science, so we do not know.
 In addition pyrethroid spray drift may also impact on bees using field margins (as it does with moths), but this is yet to be quantified.
 Until the pesticide testing regime is improved to include independently run testing of the persistence, fate and impacts of such chemicals on wild bees – before they are approved for use – planted crop margins remain vulnerable to becoming part of a poison delivery mechanism to bees and other pollinators.

-Society wants public investment to restore wildflowers to the countryside but we must be mindful of the potential for pesticide contamination to reduce the value of this investment.
+Society wants public investment to restore wildflowers to the countryside but, we must be mindful of the potential for pesticide contamination to reduce the value of this investment.
 So we do not put all our eggs in one basket, and as we cannot yet be confident that plants growing close to crops will not be toxic to pollinators, it may be wise to also target resources towards restoring large areas of flower-rich habitats that are capable of supplying food resources to solitary, especially oligolectic, bees; that can also provide nesting habitat and undisturbed soil faunas; and that have central areas that provide some refuge from the higher levels of pesticide contamination found in field margins.